Description: Basically, an instant messaging app brought to you by Facebook, with a few extras.

 Stickers, Emojis and GIFS – recent updates to the app allow kids to insert fun stickers, emojis and GIFs (looping, funny clips).

 Web browsing – when web links are sent via Messenger, the receiver of the message doesn’t need to leave the Messenger app in order to browse the web.
-Unfortunately, while in the Messenger app, if using an iPhone, iPad or iPod Touch, the web browsing performed in Google, Bing or Yahoo while still in Messenger does not obey any “limit adult content” settings that may have been set in the Restrictions.
+Unfortunately, while in the Messenger app, if using an iPhone, iPad or iPod Touch, the web browsing performed in Google, Bing or Yahoo while still in Messenger does not obey any “limit adult websites” settings that may have been set in the Content Restrictions.

 When it comes to messaging apps, there are much safer options, like iMessage on an Apple device, or the simple texting on an Android device.
 Messenger should not be used by kids under age 13, in order to be consistent with Facebook’s own rules and due to the browsing risk mentioned above.